custom-components/pyscript/docs/reference.rst

 Configuration
 -------------

-Pyscript can be configured using the UI, or via yaml.
-To use the UI, go to the Configuration -> Integrations page and select "+" to add ``Pyscript Python scripting``.
-After that, you can change the settings anytime by selecting "Options" under Pyscript in the Configuration -> Integrations page.
-You will need to select "reload" under Pyscript, or call the ``pyscript.reload`` service for the new settings to take effect.
+Pyscript can be configured using the UI or via yaml.
+To use the UI, go to the Settings -> Devices & services -> Integrations page and select "+" to add ``Pyscript Python scripting``.
+After that, you can change the settings at any time by selecting "configure" under Pyscript Python scripting on the Settings -> Devices & services -> Integrations page.
+For the new settings to take effect, you will need to either select "Reload" from the overflow menu (button with three dots) next to pyscript or call the ``pyscript.reload`` service from Developer tools -> Services.

 Alternatively, for yaml configuration, add ``pyscript:`` to ``<config>/configuration.yaml``.
 You can't mix these two methods - your initial choice determines how you should update these settings later.
 If you want to switch configuration methods you will need to uninstall and reinstall pyscript.

-Pyscript has two optional configuration parameters that allow any python package to be imported and exposes the ``hass`` variable as a global (both options default to ``false``).
+Pyscript has two optional configuration parameters that allow any Python package to be imported and exposes the ``hass`` variable as a global (both options default to ``false``).
 Assuming you didn't use the UI to configure pyscript, these can be set in ``<config>/configuration.yaml``: